Best Areas to Stay in Beijing — Safety Guide 2026

 Which areas should I avoid in Beijing?

-Areas with the highest concentration of documented scam incidents in Beijing include: the Forbidden City (Tiananmen); Summer Palace; and Temple of Heaven; Areas around Tiananmen Square.
+Areas with the highest concentration of documented scam incidents in Beijing include: Areas around Tiananmen Square; Wangfujing; and the Summer Palace entrance; Beijing Subway Lines 1 and 2 (the tourist ring lines) and at.
 These locations are most frequently cited in pickpocketing, street scam, and transport fraud reports.
 Exercise heightened caution in these areas and avoid them at night if possible.

 Is it safe to stay near the city centre in Beijing?